Tuition and Fees

 Quinnipiac requires that all students obtain a university ID card, known as the QCard.
 Various accounts are associated with the QCard, chiefly the required dining service and QCash.

 Quinnipiac also offers QCash, a prepaid debit account that can be used to make a variety of cashless purchases.
-QCash can be used at the campus post office, the bookstore, the dining areas on all three campuses, and for copy, laundry and vending machines.
+QCash can be used at the campus post office, the bookstore, the dining areas on all three campuses, and for copy/print, laundry and vending machines.
 It also is accepted at many popular off-campus business establishments and restaurants.
 Students may open an account with a deposit of any amount; additional deposits may be made as needed throughout the semester.
 Balances are carried forward from semester to semester so long as the student is enrolled at Quinnipiac.
-Refunds of unused QCash are made upon a student’s graduation (upon request) or withdrawal from the university.
+Refunds of unused QCash, less an administrative fee of $25, are made upon a student’s graduation (upon request) or withdrawal from the university.

 Please visit the Quinnipiac website to find out more information about the QCard.